 Priority is given to applicants who are able to cover the cost for travel from domestic institutional or development-aid project funds for training.
-Fellowships to cover course fees (including full board) as well as travel grants are available to selected participants from developing countries in need of support.
+A limited number of Travel grants are available to selected participants from developing countries in need of support.